BentoBoxWorld/docs/docs/addons/InvSwitcher/index.md

 There are no commands.

 ## What it does
-This addon will give players a separate inventory, health, food level and experience for each gamemode installed and it's corresponding worlds.
-It will try to allow players to play each gamemode independently of another by forbidding share of above mentioned.
+This addon will give players a separate inventory, health, food level and experience for each gamemode installed and its corresponding worlds.
+It will allow players to play each gamemode independently of another by forbidding sharing of resources between worlds.

 ## An example
-**BSkyBlock**'s Inventory, Health, Food level and Experience are shared only between it's corresponding worlds:
+**BSkyBlock**'s Inventory, Health, Food level and Experience are shared only between its corresponding worlds:
 - BSkyBlock_world
 - BSkyBlock_world_nether
 - BSkyBlock_world_the_end

-**AcidIsland**'s Inventory, Health, Food level and Experience are shared only between it's corresponding worlds:
+**AcidIsland**'s Inventory, Health, Food level and Experience are shared only between its corresponding worlds:
 - AcidIsland_world
 - AcidIsland_world_nether
 - AcidIsland_world_the_end